 The market is full of workflow automation software.
 We’ve mentioned the top 5 workflow automation platforms you could use above.

-Now, let’s see how to go about selecting the best workflow platform for your organization.
+Now, let’s see how to select the best workflow platform for your organization.
 Here are some features to look for:

 In order to enhance software adoption, you must use a simple and intuitive tool everyone can use.
-You must ensure that the workflow automation system is easy to use, intuitive and no-code platform like Nanonets.
+You must ensure that the workflow automation system is an intuitive and no-code platform like Nanonets.
 Using a modern user interface no-code platform has multiple benefits as both coders and non-coders will use the platform.
 This also reduces dependency on coders to create workflows.